Claudiu-Ionel/Guess-The-Word/README.md

 ## Validator testing

    - **PEP8**
-     - No errors were returned from PEP8online.com
+     - No errors were returned from [PEP8 Python Validator](https://pep8ci.herokuapp.com/)

 # Deployment
 This project was deployed using Code Institute's mock terminal for Heroku.